ljonesdesign/INLS161-2021-spring/docs/09-document-session-1.md

 ## Videos from Previous Class
  In the left side bar is an entire course of video lessons for this project.
 It would be a good plan to get ahead and try to complete all of these tasks before our final documents class.
 Then we can focus on getting the difficult parts corrected.
- You are welcome to use a grade sheet that is number referenced to these video lectures or the grade sheet without number references.
+ You are welcome to use the grade sheet at the top of this page that is number referenced, or you can use the Dr. Bergquist's grade sheet.
+They are the same, but mine is laid out more to my teaching style.